summer-yfu/summer-yfu.github.io/content/_index.md

       text: |-
         I'm a research student in Mphil program under the supervision of Professor Maurice Pagnucco and Professor Yang Song.

-        Currently I apply a range of qualitative and quantitative methods in deep learning to investigate problems in Boolean Satisfiability and Planning.
+        Currently I apply a range of methods in deep learning (specific focus on graph neural network) to investigate problems in Boolean Satisfiability and Planning.

         I'm also interested in research topics in computer graphics & VR/AR.